 Other Accounts Managed by the Portfolio Managers.
-As of December 31, 2022, information on other accounts managed by the Fund's portfolio managers is as follows.
+As of December 31, 2023, information on other accounts managed by the Fund's portfolio managers is as follows.

-Registered Investment tment Other Pooled Investment Com panies Veh icles Other A Accounts Number of Total Assets Number of Total Assets Number of Total Assets Portfolio Managers Accounts (in Million) Accounts (in Million) Accounts (in Million) Bruce G. Garrison 1 \$16.6 0 \$0 349 \$373.9 Matthew R. Werner 1 \$16.6 0 \$0 349 \$373.9
+Registered Investment Other Pooled Ot her Companies Investmen t Vehicles Acco ounts Total Number of Total Assets Number of Total Assets Number of Assets Portfolio Managers Accounts (in Million) Accounts (in Million) Accounts (in Million) Bruce G. Garrison, CFA 1 \$14.4 0 \$0 304 \$394.9 Matthew R. Werner, CFA 1 \$14.4 0 \$0 304 \$394.9

+Number of Accounts with Advisory Fee Based on Performance

+Registered Investment Other Pooled Other

+Comp Companies Investment Vehicles Accounts

+Total

-Number of Accounts with Advisory Fee Based on Performance Registered Investment Other Pooled Investment Com panies Veh icles Other A Accounts Number of Total Assets Number of Total Assets Number of Total Assets Portfolio Managers Accounts (in Million) Accounts (in Million) Accounts (in Million) Bruce G. Garrison 0 \$0 0 \$0 0 \$0 Matthew R. Werner 0 \$0 0 \$0 0 \$0
+Number of Total Assets Number of Total Assets Number of Assets

+Portfolio Managers Accounts (in Million) Accounts (in Million) Accounts (in Million)

+Bruce G. Garrison, CFA 0 \$0 0 \$0 0 \$0

 Material Conflicts of Interest.
-Actual or apparent conflicts of interest may arise when a portfolio manager has dayto-day management responsibilities with respect to more than one fund or other account.
+Actual or apparent conflicts of interest may arise when a portfolio manager has day-to-day management responsibilities with respect to more than one fund or other account.
 Where conflicts of interest arise between the Fund and other accounts managed by the portfolio manager, the Sub-Advisor will proceed in a manner that ensures that the Fund will not be treated less favorably.
 There may be instances in which similar portfolio transactions may be executed for the same security for numerous accounts managed by the portfolio managers.
 In such instances, securities will be allocated in accordance with the Sub-Advisor's trade allocation policy.
 Though the Sub-Advisor has such procedures in place to address conflicts of interest, there is no guarantee that the Sub-Advisor's procedures will detect each and every situation in which a conflict arises.